-We kept hearing that PDT (Please Don’t Tell) was one of the best cocktail bars in the East Village, so one afternoon, as we were walking right by the address where the bar was meant to be, we thought we’d take a look.
-There was an apartment block with what looked like a closed business in the basement, and a hot dog joint next door.
-Maybe the bar had closed too?
+New York’s speakeasies were hiding away some of the best cocktails in New York City, we’d been told.
+We also kept hearing that PDT (Please Don’t Tell) was one of the best cocktail bars in the East Village.
+So one afternoon, as we were walking right by the address where the PTD bar was meant to be, we thought we’d take a look…

-When we did our Greenwich Village Walk with local architect Michelle Cianfaglione, she mentioned that she was cataloguing all of New York City’s prohibition-era bars or speakeasies, so we jumped at the chance to learn more.
-To do that we went with Michelle to PDT to talk about her project in hushed tones and have some rather expensive, but deliciously-inventive cocktails.
-But you didn’t hear that from us of course…
+When we did our Context Travel Greenwich Village Walk with local architect Michelle Cianfaglione, she mentioned that she was cataloguing all of New York City’s prohibition-era bars or speakeasies, so we jumped at the chance to learn more.
+To do that we went with Michelle to PDT to talk about her project in hushed tones as we sipped some rather expensive, but deliciously-inventive cocktails.
+But you didn’t hear any of this from us of course…

 Q. Tell us about your quest to catalogue New York’s prohibition-era bars.